FREE – SaaS Product Design Resources (Updated)

 A curated resource list to kickstart your design career

-If you ask me, becoming a great designer doesn’t happen overnight, just because you took a course or attended a bootcamp for a few weekends.
+If you ask me, becoming a great designer doesn’t happen overnight, just because you took a course or attended a boot camp for a few weekends.

 I wish it were that easy — really, I do.
 But no, you have to keep at it.